 Family Resource Programs and Sustainable Development in BC

 Everyone wants a healthy quality of life.
 We want sustained growth for better salaries, safer communities and clean air.
 Getting there means we need to balance the economic, social and environmental pillars of sustainable development.
 This is the goal of “Transforming our World: the 2030 Agenda of the United Nations.
 The #2030Agenda has 17 Sustainable Development Goals (SDGs).
 FACT: Did you know Family Resource Programs contribute to 8 of the 17 goals?
-Read on to learn how FRPs contribute to a healthy quality of life in Family Resource Programs and Sustainable Development in BC.
+Read on to learn how FRPs contribute to a healthy quality of life in Family Resource Programs and Sustainable Development in BC and infographic.

 Family Drop-In Quality Assurance Overview

 Quality assurance is the sustained provision of a desired level of quality of a service.
 Like any non-profit service provider, family resource programs assure quality to guarantee an excellent service to families and to demonstrate effectiveness to funders.
 We shine a light on standards of quality assurance as we analyze the work of family resource programs and the new BC Ministry of Child and Family Development Early Years Service Framework.
 Certified FRP-BC members work by the principles and deliver all categories of the new MCFD framework.
-Read how in the Family Drop-In Quality Assurance Overview: an alignment with the ministry of Child and Family Development Early Years Service Framework.
+Read how in the Family Drop-In Quality Assurance Overview: an alignment with the ministry of Child and Family Development Early Years Service Framework and infographic.

 Effectiveness and Long-term Impacts of Family Resource Programs in Society